JackBen2019/Jack-Bennett-Data-Centric-Development-Milestone-Project/README.md

 The **slideshow** design was inspired and assisted by W3 Schools: https://www.w3schools.com/howto/howto_js_slideshow.asp.

+The **pre-loaded** images JavaScript used was provided by https://www.webhostingsecretrevealed.net/blog/featured-articles/15-cool-javascript-sample-snippets/.

 Recipe's used in the slideshow:

 1. http://joylovefood.com/vanilla-cupcakes-buttercream-frosting/ (Teal Icing Cupcakes)